jilintao/Bank_Fraud_Detection/README.md

 ## Project Overview

-### This project aims to build a machine learning model to detect fraudulent bank transactions.
-Fraud detection is a crucial task in the financial industry, where identifying fraudulent activities early can prevent significant financial losses.
-The dataset includes transaction details such as time, amount, transaction type, merchant group, and user details (e.g., country, gender, age, and bank).
+### This project aims to build a machine learning model to detect fraudlent bank transactions.
+Fruad detection is a crucial task is the financial industry, where identifying fraudulent activities early can prevent significant financial losses.
+The dataset includes transaction details such as time, amount,transaction type,merchant group, and user details(e.g.,country,gender,age,and bank.)

 ## Key Steps

 ### 1.Data cleaning&Preprocessing